laravelgeekphp/laravel-rekognition/README.md

 This is where your description should go.
 Limit it to a paragraph or two.
 Consider adding a small example.

+## WIP
+This repo is still in progress
 ## Support us

 You can support us by reading our [blog](https://laravelgeek.com)